Scheffler mows down European stalwarts in Match Play - WTMJ

 AP Golf Writer

-Scheffler knows Austin Country Club as well as anyone from his four years he spent playing for the Texas Longhorns, but this was more about the quality of his golf in the face of two intense competitors.
+He won the Match Play in 2013 and lost in the championship match last time to Kevin Kisner.
+It’s a big turnaround for the 41-year-old with the graying goatee.
+He had gone more than a year since his last top 10, fell out of he top 50 for the first time in more than a decade and now feels rejuvenated after a 1-up win over Spieth and a 2-and-1 win over Harman.

+“I can’t tell you how good I feel right now,” Kuchar said.
+“I feel like I’m still floating.”

-He never gave Poulter, a Ryder Cup stalwart and past winner of the Match Play, much of a chance.
-Poulter didn’t win a hole as Scheffler made seven birdies in a match that ended on the 14th hole.
+Scheffler was so strong in the morning that Poulter never won a hole as the Texan made seven birdies in 14 holes.
 Poulter holed a 40-foot birdie putt on the 11th hole and looked to cut the deficit to 2 down, only for Scheffler to hole a chip from behind the green.

+“You could tell by the look in his eye that he wasn’t giving in at all.
+He was just waiting for a spark,” Scheffler said.
+“Another great putt on 11 and I kind of stole one again and really just kept the momentum on my side.”

 “That was a big one,” Scheffler said.
 “I was standing there greenside and that was kind of the moment.
 It was kind of his do-or-die moment for the round, and I had a feeling he was going to hit a really good shot and it happened to go in.
 And I knew I had to roll that one in to keep things in check.”

-They matched birdies on the 16th, and Rahm conceded after failing to birdie the 17th.

-Horschel had never made it to the weekend in his four previous appearances, and this one looked doubtful, too, until he beat Max Homa on the third playoff hole to win his group.
-He dispatched Kevin Streelman in the fourth round Saturday morning, and never led against Fleetwood in the quarterfinals until they went extra holes.

 Fleetwood had gone 67 straight holes — starting with the 17th hole Wednesday — in which he never trailed.
-But after the Englishman missed a 12-foot birdie putt for the win on the 18th hole, they headed to the par-5 12th.
-Fleetwood hit his shot so far left that it went well out-of-bounds, and the best he could manage after re-teeing was a bogey.
+But after he missed a 12-foot birdie putt for the win on the 18th hole, they headed to the par-5 12th.
+Fleetwood went out-of-bounds, and the best he could manage was a bogey.

 That almost was enough.

-Fleetwood hit into the water on the 13th and halved the hole with a bogey when Horschel took three putts from just off the green.
-Horschel went ultra conservative with Fleetwood out-of-bounds on No. 12 in extra holes.
-He laid up short of the water, hit a wedge 30 feet by the hole, left his birdie putt 5 feet short and had to make that to win.
+Horschel went ultra conservative with Fleetwood out-of-bounds.
+He laid up short of the water, hit a wedge 30 feet by the hole, left his birdie putt 5 feet short.
+He had to make that testy putt for the win.

+Horschel had never made it to the weekend at Match Play in his four previous appearances.
+Now he faces Perez, the only player who hasn’t reached the 18th hole in any of his matches, four wins and a loss in group play.

 Kuchar was fortunate to make it through the morning.
 Spieth never trailed and wasted a chance to go 1 up on the par-5 16th hole.
 Kuchar was in grass so thick right of the fairway that he asked the marshal to let fans under the rope to help him find his ball.
 Then, he was given relief from a scoreboard in his line of the flag.